cp2846/currency-converter/README.md

     import currencyconverter

-Inside the file are defined two methods:

-    parseString(str)
-    convert(mode, val)
+Create string parser and converter objects:

+    p = Parser()
+    c = Converter()

 Example usage:

-    string = "This is an example string containing currency values like $4.43 million and £400,000" results = currencyconverter.parseString(string)
+    string = "This is an example string containing currency values like $4.43 million and £400,000" detected_currency = p.parse_string(string)

-This would return a list containing sublists of the type of currency and their values:
+This would return a list containing "Money" class objects with value, symbol, and type fields.

-    results = [['USD',4430000],['GBP',400000]]

-Which can be converted by calling on the convert method:
+Call the convert method to convert them to other types of currency:

-    for result in results:
+    for found in detected_currency:
-        print currencyconverter.convert(result[0],result[1])
+        print c.convert(found)
     >> USD4,430,000 => GBP2,860,000 => EUR3,900,000
     >> GBP400,000 => USD618,770.4 => EUR544,069.64

+#TODO
+* Add support for more currencies
+* detect more obscure ways of formatting currency values, e.g. when formatted as a text string ("one hundred dollars", etc.)
+* update Reddit conversion bot to use new version of currencyconverter